 Light roast coffee is definitely the perfect beverage for a lively morning.
 It has a little more of a caffeine kick and exhibits natural flavors and aromas retained only from a light roasting.

-If you’re on a journey to discover more about coffee, light roast is the best coffee to start with before diving into other types of roasts.
+If you’re on a journey to discover more about coffee, a light roast is the best coffee to start with before diving into other types of roasts.
 It allows you to identify the origin of the coffee beans as well as determine the innate flavor and aroma.
-Likewise, tasting the best coffees lightly roasted helps in distinguishing which brewing methods work best with these coffees.
+Likewise, tasting the best coffee lightly roasted helps in distinguishing which brewing methods work best with these coffees.

 From the list of the top ten best light roast coffee, my personal preference is the Fresh Roasted Organic White Knight as it is light and silky with enjoyable bitterness.
 I can drink it every-single-day.